-On a bright sunny winter Sunday mood for Gahat ki Daal and Bhaat (steamed rice) was all staged by the weather, in heavy traditional cast iron pot daal was stewed with aromatic ginger, garlic and herbs chopped up in a haze, spoonful of colored flavors known as spices were thrown in and finally some rice flour paste to thicken the curry, then began the trial of patience of our growling and howling stomachs, curry is slow cooked for quiet sometime for the flavors to develop and also to tease our senses with the alluring aroma of it.
-And at last time for sizzling melodrama of Indian kitchen – tadka (tempering), with ladle full of ghee, cumin, and herbs I waited for the seeds to do the little crackling performance and finally grace the curry with the tadka.
+On a bright sunny winter, Sunday mood for Pahadi Gahat ki Dal and Bhaat (steamed rice) was all staged by the weather.
+In heavy traditional cast iron pot, daal was stewed with aromatic ginger, garlic and herbs chopped up in a haze, a spoonful of spices were thrown in and finally, some rice flour paste to thicken the curry.

-The table was laid, dinner napkins unfolded, rice was perfectly steamed and fluffed, the salad could not be greener, pickle jars were uncorked and here arrived the centerpiece of the lunch table – Gahat Ki Daal laced with the sweet smell of ghee, garlic, herbs and hours of simmering over the low flame.
-One spoonful of it and it seems my hunger is been satiated, this uncomplicated taste of Gahat ki Daal always make me realize how deeply attached I am to my roots.
+One spoonful of it and it seems my hunger is been satiated, this uncomplicated taste of Gahat ki Dal always makes me realize how deeply attached I am to my Kumaoni roots.

 Pahadi Gahat/Kulath Ki Dal Recipe